Ivan Fedorovich Choultsé: Emigration to France (1921—1927)

 In Paris Choultsé settles on boulevard Pereire 121, and tries to penetrate the artistic milieu of Paris, overloaded both by immigrants and by the rise of many French painters at that time.

-The first personal exhibition of 50 works of Ivan Choultsé opened on November 23, 1922 on Rue La Boétie, 2.
+The first personal exhibition of 50 works of Ivan Choultsé opened on November 23, 1922, on Rue La Boétie, 2.
 The Léon Gérard Gallery exhibited Choultsé's "Soir de Novembre" ("November evening") painting at the spring 136th Salon des Artistes Francais in 1923 and then the "Derniers rayons" ("The Last Rays of Light") at the 137th Salon.
 The Gallery then held annual personal exhibitions of Choultsé's works up to 1925.

 Choultsé got French citizenship in 1927.

 Fame outside France

-On March 16, 1927 a personal exhibition of Choultsé opened in Arthur Tooth & Sons Gallery on New Bond street, 155.
+On March 16, 1927, a personal exhibition of Choultsé opened in Arthur Tooth & Sons Gallery on New Bond street, 155.
 London journal The Studio (1927, Vol. 93) described the event as a sensation in the field of classical painting: Choultsé demonstrated a new approach to the landscape and evoked a wave of interest to the old genre.

 American period (1928 – beginning of the 1930s)

 The European fame became international. Édouard Jonas, a prominent figure in French and international art market, owner of exhibition halls both in Paris and New York, offered an exclusive plan of exposing Choultsé's works in the States.
-On December 1, 1928 in New York gallery of Jonas on East 56th street, 9 opened Choultsé's exhibition with the slogan "It must be seen to be believed".
-It was open from November 15, 1929 till January 1, 1930 and held 68 works of the artist, that were willingly bought by people from the States, Canada, Argentina, Mexico.
+On December 1, 1928, in New York gallery of Jonas on East 56th street, 9 opened Choultsé's exhibition with the slogan "It must be seen to be believed".
+It was open from November 15, 1929, till January 1, 1930 and held 68 works of the artist, that were willingly bought by people from the States, Canada, Argentina, Mexico.

 Life in Nice and death

-In mid-1930s Choultsé moves to Nice, France.
-The last reliable account of meeting him belongs to Alexander Iosifovich Gefter (1885–1956), a marinist painter, member of various underground antibolshevik organisations and mason.
-He saw Choultsé on March 7, 1936 during a meeting of Russian emigrants in Breton castle on rue Saint Antoine in Nice.
+In mid-1930s Choultsé moved to Nice, France.
+The last reliable account of meeting him comes from Alexander Iosifovich Gefter (1885–1956), a marinist painter, member of various underground antibolshevik organisations and mason.
+He saw Choultsé on March 7, 1936, during a meeting of Russian emigrants in Breton castle on rue Saint Antoine in Nice.
 His gravestone on Russian Orthodox Cemetery in Nice states 1939 as the year of his death.